-Successful job seekers make themselves visible using social media as employers are increasingly accessing tools like LinkedIn, Twitter and Facebook to find and screen candidates.
+Successful job seekers make themselves visible using social media especially LinkedIn and Twitter.

 But they don’t limit themselves to posting a profile or checking news feeds once a day.
 They actively participate by contributing relevant articles and blogs in their field of interest.
 They also ensure that any inappropriate photos, offensive comments, or evidence of excessive drinking, are non-existent on various sites.

 When applying for jobs, successful job seekers take the time to customize their cover letter, resume, and interview answers to match the employer’s needs.
 They do the opposite of what most other job seekers do, which is to send in templated cover letters, use the same resume for every job they apply for, and give vague, generalized answers to any interview question they are asked.

 6.They make a strong first and lasting impression.